Cost Segregation in Toledo, Ohio

 Timelines vary depending on project complexity and documentation readiness.

-• Does Ohio modify federal bonus depreciation?
+• Does Ohio adjust federal bonus depreciation?

 Contact RCG